Kashish415/YOGA-POSE-DETECTION-AND-CLASSIFICATION/README.md

 ## Technologies Used:

-- Python: Main programming language.
+- Python: Main programming language. (v-3.10 or above)
 - OpenCV: For image and video processing.
 - MediaPipe: To detect key body landmarks.
 - TensorFlow/Keras: For training the pose classification model.